d-002/fast-voronoi/README.md

     This file contains utilities to complete these tasks.

     - `neighbors.py`: while creating the polygons, finding out which cells are neighbors of a given cell proves to be useful.
-    This file is used in the polygon creation process, but it can be used externally to give further insight on the graph.
+    This file is used in the polygon creation process, but it can also be used externally to give further insights on the graph.

     - `test.py`: a Pygame graphical interface used for testing.
     This file shows a lot of debug information about a voronoi graph, and can be used as a kind of tutorial to see how the different useful functions behave.